-The United States and Argentina maintain a bilateral relationship based on shared interests, including economic ties, democracy and human rights, counterterrorism and rule of law, improving citizen security, energy, science and technology, people-to-people ties, and education.
+The United States and Argentina maintain a bilateral relationship based on deep economic ties and shared interests, including, democracy and human rights, counterterrorism and rule of law, improving citizen security, science, energy and technology infrastructure, people-to-people ties, and education.

 U.S. Assistance to Argentina

 The Department of State provided more than $6 million in bilateral assistance to Argentina in FY 2018 and FY 2019.
 This funding promotes regional stability and democracy as well as non-proliferation and nuclear security through cooperation on export controls and border security.
 The United States and Argentina also cooperate on economic revitalization and public security.
-In supporting Argentina’s counternarcotics law enforcement and counterterrorism capabilities, the Department of State’s Bureau of International Narcotics and Law Enforcement (INL) Bureau provides funds to the Drug Enforcement Administration (DEA) and the Federal Bureau of Investigation (FBI) to foster law enforcement and justice cooperation and institutional capacity building, and this has strengthened the ability of both governments to respond to shared security interests in the Western Hemisphere.
+In supporting Argentina’s counternarcotics law enforcement and counterterrorism capabilities, the Department of State’s Bureau of International Narcotics and Law Enforcement Affairs implements programs to foster law enforcement and justice cooperation and institutional capacity building, and this has strengthened the ability of both governments to respond to shared security interests in the Western Hemisphere.
 The Department of State’s Bureau of Political and Military Affairs provides military education and training to Argentina’s military personnel.
 Additionally, U.S. Department of Labor programs help the government and civil society combat child and forced labor, increase worker safety, and expand apprenticeship opportunities for at-risk youth.

 Bilateral Economic Relations

-The United States enjoys a trade surplus with Argentina, and is Argentina’s number-two goods and services trading partner (behind Brazil).
-U.S. goods and services trade with Argentina totaled an estimated $26.8 billion in 2018.
+The United States enjoys a trade surplus with Argentina, and is Argentina’s number three goods and services trading partner (behind Brazil and China).
+U.S. goods and services trade with Argentina totaled $23.4 billion in 2019.
 U.S. exports to Argentina include machinery, mineral fuels, aircraft, and plastics.
 U.S. imports from Argentina include aluminum, wine, and mineral fuels.
-There are more than 300 U.S. companies doing business in Argentina and employing more than 150,000 workers.
-The United States is the largest foreign investor in Argentina, with approximately $14.9 billion (stock) foreign direct investment in 2017, according to the Department of Commerce.
+There are more than 300 U.S. companies doing business in Argentina, employing more than 150,000 workers.
+The United States is the largest foreign investor in Argentina, with approximately $10.7 billion (stock) foreign direct investment in 2019, according to the Department of Commerce.
 The Energy Resource Governance Initiative met in September 2019 where, as a key participant, Argentina shared challenges and opportunities for meeting the anticipated demand for energy resource minerals.
 The United States and Argentina signed an Memorandum of Understanding (MOU) under the Growth in the Americas/America Crece initiative to increase cooperation on energy and infrastructure development in 2018.

-Following President Macri’s election, the United States and Argentina established new mechanisms and agreements to improve the business climate.
+In 2016, the United States and Argentina started establishing new mechanisms and agreements to improve the business climate.
 These include the Trade and Investment Framework Agreement (TIFA) for interagency discussion of trade and commercial issues, an MOU supporting small and medium enterprise development, a Digital Economy Working Group, a Commercial Dialogue between the Department of Commerce and the Ministry of Production, a Forum on Innovation and Creativity for Economic Development (i.e., intellectual property), and a bilateral Tax Information Exchange Agreement.

-U.S. government and science cooperation remain strong, with the U.S. National Aeronautics and Space Administration (NASA) at the forefront of collaboration.
+U.S. government and science cooperation with Argentina remains strong, with the U.S. National Aeronautics and Space Administration (NASA) at the forefront of collaboration.
 In 2018, NASA supported Argentina’s work in the launch of its most recent SAOCOM satellite.
 In December 2017, NASA was in southern Argentina, collecting Antarctic data for Operation IceBridge, when the Argentine ARA San Juan submarine went missing off the Atlantic coast.
 NASA immediately redirected its P-3B Orion research aircraft, which represented the first international support to the search-and-rescue mission.
 In September 2017, NASA partnered with the Argentine space agency (CONAE) to hold the first-ever regional Disaster Risk Reduction Seminar, which brought together earth observation scientists, emergency responders, NGOs, and government representatives to address problems with, and identify solutions to, disaster response mechanisms.
-In June and July 2017, NASA and CONAE conducted a joint observation in support of the New Horizons mission.
-In 2018, the United States and Argentina collaborated on a multi-million-dollar research project to study some of the most intensive thunderstorms on earth.

 Argentina’s Membership in International Organizations

-Argentina is an active member of the United Nations, the Organization of American States, the G20, and other international organizations.
-President Macri has made global reengagement a key priority for his administration.
-Argentina assumed the G20 Presidency and hosted over 45 G20 meetings in 2018, culminating with the November 30 – December 1 Leaders’ Summit in Buenos Aires.
+Argentina is an active member of the United Nations, the OAS, the G20, and other international organizations.
+Argentine Rafael Grossi was elected IAEA Director General in 2019.
+Argentina held the G20 Presidency in 2018 and hosted over 45 G20 meetings that year.
 Argentina also hosted the World Youth Olympics in October 2018.
-Argentina held the Financial Action Task Force (FATF) presidency for 2017-2018 and served as host of the WTO Ministerial in December 2017.
+Argentina held the Financial Action Task Force presidency for 2017-2018 and served as host of the World Trade Organization Ministerial in December 2017.

 Principal U.S. embassy officials are listed in the Department’s Key Officers List.